A look at COVID-19 reopening plans across the country

 Indoor faith gatherings are allowed with a maximum of 50 people or up to 10 per cent of a building’s capacity.

-Recreational travel within B.C. is allowed, but the province is asking those visiting from other provinces to visit the province later when more people have had their vaccines.
+Recreational travel within B.C. is allowed, but the province is asking those planning to visit from other provinces to delay those plans until more people have had their vaccines.

 The province is testing every positive COVID-19 case for variants of concern and testing, tracking and tracing for each case remains a priority.